VROOM-Project/vroom-scripts/README.md

   instance by adding a `matrices` key using OSRM.
 - **add_ors_matrix** creates a "standalone" version of a json input instance by adding a `matrices` key using Openrouteservice.
+- **asap** reach out to a solution minimizing completion time or a set of trade-offs between completion time and cost.

 # Benchmarks